googlefonts/googlefonts.github.io/gf-guide/diacritics.md

 ### Anchors

-All the glyphs involved in the generation of accented letters use *Anchors*, which are special points that allow the attachment of glyphs to one another and play a key role in the identification of the glyph definition as well as the generation of the "Mark to base positioning" `mark` and the "Mark to mark positioning" `mkmk` GPOS features (See below.)
+All the glyphs involved in the generation of accented letters use *Anchors*, which are special points that allow the attachment of glyphs to one another and play a key role in the identification of the glyph definition as well as the generation of the "Mark to base positioning" `mark` and the "Mark to mark positioning" `mkmk` GPOS features ([see below](#the-glyph-positioning-gpos-table)).

 Anchors are commonly represented as a red rhombus in the glyph view of the source file and are identified with a name.
 The name part should be shared among the base glyph and the mark glyph, but in the mark glyph there should be a preceding underscore.
 For example, there should be a `top` anchor in the base glyph and a corresponding `_top` anchor in the mark.
 This name schema is crucial for the positioning to work as expected - for example if the underscore is omitted in the mark glyph, it would not be attached to the base letter - so you must pay special care and attention to them.